-Figure 3.
-Speed bump - avoid using on public roads
+Fig. 3 Speed bump, avoid using on public roads.

-Speed humps are one of the most effective and most widely used traffic calming measures in Québec.
-Many have also been implemented in North America and in Europe in the last decades.
+Speed hump is one of the most effective and most widely used traffic calming measures in Québec [3, 13].
+Many have also been implemented in North America and in Europe in the last decades [1, 5, 14, 15].
 They have been in place long enough to establish a fairly precise definition of the conditions in which these measures can reduce speed while minimizing potential disadvantages.
-Distinctive features specific to Québec were also identified in a survey conducted with approximately 50 municipalities in fall 2009 as well as several follow-up consultations.
+Distinctive features specific to Québec were also identified in the survey conducted in fall 2009 as well as several follow-up consultations.

-Speed cushions have been used in Europe for quite some time and have more recently been implemented in North America.
+Speed cushions have been used in Europe for quite some time [14] and have more recently been implemented in North America [16].
 A speed cushion is a raised area on a road, similar to a speed hump, but which does not cover the entire width of the road.
 Speed cushions are usually configured two or three across depending on the width of the road.
 The width of each cushion is designed intentionally so that the wider axle of emergency vehicles can pass unaffected but that smaller passenger vehicles must ride over the raised area.
 This configuration addresses one of the main concerns with speed humps: the fact that emergency vehicles are also forced to slow down.